Checklist-Based Testing: How to Use Testing Checklists in QA

-Checklist-based testing is not a completely new trend in software testing, but lately, more and more people are discovering its benefits.
-Today we want you to get to know this type of testing better, understand its uses, benefits, and challenges, and see a real-life example of a testing checklist.
-Let’s start with the basics!
+Checklist-based testing is not an entirely new concept in software testing, but lately, more and more people are discovering its benefits.
+Today, we want you to get to know this type of testing better, understand its uses, benefits, and challenges, and see a real-life example of a testing checklist.
+Let’s start with the basics.

 Checklist-based testing is a method of software testing that is based on the testing engineer’s experience and requires a checklist to be created as the tests progress.
 This is essentially a test design technique that is used by QA engineers to create testing checklists while testing a product or to add useful information about the product and its behavior to an already existing checklist.
 With the help of this technique, QA engineers can design, create, and run tests to cover every test condition included in the checklist.